GLOBAL MARKETS-Stocks guarded ahead of U.S. inflation test | Business

 GLOBAL MARKETS-Stocks guarded ahead of U.S. inflation test

-World shares were flat at 757.3 points by 1058 GMT after hitting a record high last week as relatively dovish central bank messages and the strong labour data in the United States added to optimism generated by a healthy earnings season on both sides of the Atlantic.
+World shares were up less than 0.1% at 757.5 points by 1301 GMT after hitting a record high last week as relatively dovish central bank messages and the strong labour data in the United States added to optimism generated by a healthy earnings season on both sides of the Atlantic.
 Friday's robust U.S. payrolls report included upward revisions to the previous couple of months and another strong reading on wages.

 World shares steadied near record peaks on Monday as risk assets found support from an upbeat U.S. October payrolls report, but they face another test later in the week from a reading on U.S. inflation.